-This is the best Vegan Nacho Cheese Sauce ever!
+This Taco Bell Copycat Recipe for Vegan Nacho Cheese Sauce is pretty much the BEST ever!
 Creamy and cheesy with a kick of spice, it adds so much flavor to nachos, tacos, and more.
-It’s ready in 20 minutes, easy to make ahead of time, and freezer-friendly.
+It's ready in 20 minutes, easy to make ahead of time, and freezer-friendly.

-Whether you drizzle it on top of nachos, mac and cheese, or tacos, this Vegan Nacho Cheese Sauce is sure to take your vegan Mexican meals up a notch.
-It’s so rich and creamy, plus all you need is a blender to whip up a batch!
-Enjoy it hot and fresh, prepare it days ahead of time, or pop it in the freezer for later.
+Whether you drizzle it on top of nachos, mac and cheese, or tacos, this Copcat Taco Bell Nacho Cheese Sauce is sure to take your vegan Mexican meals up a notch.
+This recipe is:

 What does vegan nacho cheese taste like?

-The taste and texture of this vegan nacho cheese is smooth, creamy, and cheesy with a little kick of spice.
-It’s a touch less rich than traditional cheese sauce made from dairy, meaning you can eat a big portion without it feeling too heavy in your stomach.
+It's a sauce you can pour over nachos, vegan hamburger helper, or eat with tortilla chips for an at-home version of Nachos Bell Grande.
+It’s also a touch less rich than traditional cheese sauce made from dairy, meaning you can eat a big portion without it feeling too heavy in your stomach.

-This cheese sauce has a white potato and cashew base.
-With a few extra ingredients, it transforms into a creamy, cheesy, vegan spicy sauce.
+This sauce has a white potato and cashew base.
+With a few extra ingredients, it transforms into a creamy, cheesy, spicy sauce that seriously tastes just like Taco Bell!
 These are the ingredients you need:

 - Potatoes - Blending cooked potatoes into a cashew cheese sauce will make it even smoother and more hearty.
 I like using peeled Russet potatoes but Yukon Golds or any other white potato will work.

-- Cashews – When blended on their own, soaked cashews turn into a creamy and cheesy sauce.
+- Cashews - When blended on their own, soaked cashews turn into a creamy sauce.
 Adding some spices into the mix only makes it better!
-If you’d rather make vegan nacho cheese sauce with no nuts, replace the cashews with 1 cup of peeled and chopped carrots.

 - Pimentos - Any red pepper should do if you don’t have pimentos.
 The blended peppers give the sauce an orange color while helping it taste slightly sweet.